isomerpages/sp-educonference/pages/About ISATE.md

 ISATE 2020 – No event due to the COVID-19 pandemic

-ISATE 2021 – Turku University of Applied Sciences, Finland
+ISATE 2021 – Online, hosted by Turku University of Applied Sciences, Finland

-ISATE 2022 – Temasek Polytechnic, Singapore
+ISATE 2022 – Online, hosted by Temasek Polytechnic, Singapore

 ISATE 2023 – NIT Matsue College, Japan